eluri-anilcharles-28/RFID-SCANNER/README.md

 # RFID-SCANNER
-//By using this code we can print RFID UID on LCD display by using arduino uno R3 board and    MFRC522
+//By using this code we can print RFID UID on LCD display by using arduino uno R3 board and    MFRC522.

-// RFID SCANER
+//RFID SCANNER
-// BY Y.YOGANAND AND E.ANIL CHARLES
+//BY Y.YOGANAND AND E.ANIL CHARLES

 #include <LiquidCrystal_I2C.h>
 #include <SPI.h>